Lion Goes Viral With His Bizarre Hairstyle; Zoo Authorities Insist He Styled Himself

 The Guangzhou Zoo authorities said Hanghang must have groomed himself by licking his paws and pawing his fur, resulting in the fringe hairstyle.

-Lions spend much time daily licking themselves clean as house cats do.
-However, the goal is not just to get clean, but also to remove as much of their scent as possible so that prey won't notice their presence.
+Lions spend a significant amount of time daily licking themselves clean, much like house cats do.
+However, the goal is not just to get clean but also to remove as much of their scent as possible so that prey won't notice their presence.

 In the wild, for instance, if a lion lies in wait and an antelope gets a whiff of the lion's scent, it will run away.

 So lions groom themselves to eliminate any smell that may give them away.
-Despite the Guangzhou Zoo authorities' best efforts to refute the accusation that they were the ones who gave Hanghang the fringe haircut, some Chinese social media users insist they are responsible.
+Despite the Guangzhou Zoo authorities' best efforts to refute the accusation that they were responsible for giving Hanghang the fringe haircut, some Chinese social media users insist they are to blame.

 According to one user, when they visited the zoo less than a week ago and saw the lion, he did not have a fringe hairstyle.